 When I was a little girl, I used to love to try to outwit my shadow and for that reason I really enjoyed going out with my father in the early evenings before the sun went down.
-Sometimes the moon would shine bright in the sky casting shadows, with the help of the streetlamps, on the cobblestone streets of South Brooklyn where I lived until I was seven.
+Sometimes the moon would shine brightly in the sky casting shadows, with the help of the streetlamps, on the cobblestone streets of South Brooklyn where I lived until I was seven.

 I would chase my shadow, try to jump on it, run away from it, but I was never able to escape it as it followed me wherever I went.
 And when I couldn’t see it, my dad would say, “You can’t see it now, but it’s there.
 It’ll appear again, you’ll see!”
 He even taught me Robert Louis Stevenson’s poem, My Shadow, which I would recite often, because I was so intrigued by my own.

 I remember when I first discovered my shadow, it was one of the most exciting things to me.
 It was like discovering that the perception of water on the road on a sunny day, while riding in a little green Fiat convertible on the way to Long Beach Island, my scarf aflutter in the wind like Isadora Duncan, with a very handsome young man whom my parents loved (sadly I did not) ,was actually an optical illusion.
 Oh, but then, I do digress.